bioinformaticsdotca/IDE_2023/module8/README.md

 The source of the data and patient background information can be found at <https://doi.org/10.1038/s41586-020-2008-3> (**clicking this link will reveal what the illness is**).
 The only modification made to the original metatranscriptomic reads was to reduce them to 10% of the orginal file size.

-While we used **megahit** to perform the assembly, there are a number of other more recent assemblers that may be useful.
+While we used **MEGAHIT** to perform the assembly, there are a number of other more recent assemblers that may be useful.
 In particular, the [SPAdes](https://cab.spbu.ru/software/spades/) suite of tools (such as [metaviralspades](https://doi.org/10.1093/bioinformatics/btaa490) or [rnaspades](https://doi.org/10.1093/gigascience/giz100)) may be useful to look into for this sort of data analysis.

 If you wish to see how the data (and databases) were generated for this example, please refer to the [CourseData/IDE_data/module8/data-generation.md](CourseData/IDE_data/module8/data-generation.md) file.